Solve each equation. Give solutions in exact form. log2 (log2 x) = 1

 Properties of Logarithms

 Understanding the properties of logarithms, such as the product, quotient, and power rules, is essential for simplifying and combining logarithmic expressions.
 For example, the difference of logs can be rewritten as the log of a quotient: log a - log b = log(a/b).
-This helps in transforming the given equation into a solvable form.
+These properties allow the equation to be manipulated into a solvable form.

 Recommended video: